C1.1 Identify and describe repeating and growing patterns, including patterns found in real-life contexts.

 Non numerical sequence with increasing patterns: First term: one cube.
 Second term: two cubes.
 Third term: three cubes.

-In Pattern C, each of the figures is a term.
+In Pattern C, each of the shapes is a term.

 Pattern C